savoirfairelinux/ansible-django/README.md

 *Provisions a Django project behind nginx/uwsgi, SFL style.*

-Running this roles results in a fully functional Django instance running behind [nginx][nginx] and [uwsgi][uwsgi].
+Running this role results in a fully functional system that can run a Django instance behind [nginx][nginx] and [uwsgi][uwsgi].
 This is used in SFL's project to provision local, staging and production Django instances.
+This role doesn't deploy the considered Django project (requirements installation, migrations, ...).
+To do so you should use the [ansible-django-deploy][ansible-django-deploy] role and insert it after this `django` role in your playbook.

 ## Requirements